kervcode/DevNotes/REST_APi.md

   # Cache
   A cache is usually a service that runs in memory to hold recently requested results, like a newly created record, or a large data set.
 This helps to prevent database calls and even costly calculations on your data.

+# REST API with Express
+REST - Representational State Transfer

+- Rest is a set of ideas about how a server should respond to a request from a Client.